craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 We hope everyone has a safe and enjoyable stay at The Old Clink.

+Two sea-view holiday accommodation apartments are available:

+1. the [one-bedroom Annexe]([root]apartment-1-annexe/) - one or two occupants
+1. the [two-bedroom Flat]([root]apartment-2-flat/) - up to six occupants

 > Our ninth year at The Old Clink.
 It feels like a second home to us.
 <cite>B & A, Bristol</cite>

 ## Apartment availability
-The Old Clink apartments are available all year but please [book in advance]([root]book-accommodation/) to avoid disappointment.
-Holiday stays are normally booked from Saturday to Saturday but alternative days and short vacations may be possible.
+The Old Clink apartments are available all year including Christmas and New Year but please [book in advance]([root]book-accommodation/) to avoid disappointment.
+Holiday stays are normally reserved from Saturday to Saturday but alternative days and short vacations may be possible.

+For provisional dates, please refer to the [Annexe availability calendar]([root]apartment-1-annexe/#accommodation-availability) and the [Flat availability calendar]([root]apartment-2-flat/#accommodation-availability).

 ## Accommodation tariff
 Quoted prices are per apartment - *not per person*.
 Tariffs are charged in UK Pounds Sterling according to the apartment and time of year.
-For more details, please refer to the [Annexe holiday apartment tariff]([root]apartment-1-annexe/#accommodation-tariff) (up to two occupants) and the [Flat holiday apartment tariff]([root]apartment-2-flat/#accommodation-tariff) (up to six occupants).
+For more details, please refer to the [Annexe holiday apartment tariff]([root]apartment-1-annexe/#accommodation-tariff) and the [Flat holiday apartment tariff]([root]apartment-2-flat/#accommodation-tariff).

 Please [contact Sarah]([root]book-accommodation/) to confirm your requirements and dates of stay.
 A non-refundable deposit is requested to reserve your accommodation.
 The remaining balance is due six weeks prior to arrival at the apartment.